rrenna/foundryvtt-sfrpg-populator/README.md

 ## Features:
 - Generates non-combatant NPCs for your world
 - Randomizes the name, gender, race, alignment and inventory of the NPC
+- Intelligently randomizes the token image of NPCs when placed in a scene (optional setting, *off* by default)

 ## FAQ:
 *Q: Does Populator just pick a random race?*